Specifice the tutorial workspace location below

 Once MIMIC is downloaded, you are ready to work on this notebook.
 The data is currently in zipped format, you can go ahead and run the following block to unzip.

-- What data is stored?
-Where is it stored and how is it organized?
+- What data is available, and where is it stored?

 Electronic Health Record (EHR) data can take many forms.
 For example, billing information and vital signs are typically recorded as tabular data, clinical notes are typically in free text format, ECG recordings generate waveform data, and procedures such as X-rays or CT scans generate image data.
 These data originate from various systems within the hospital and contain a wealth of information.
 Today, several frameworks facilitate clinical research using EHR data such as the i2b2 framework from MGB and Harvard and VINCI, maintained by Veterans Affairs, which provide both data and analytical tools to support research and analysis.

 EHR data is typically stored in databases.
 In this tutorial, we will be working with MIMIC data stored as flat files.
 MIMIC-IV data comes in “modules” based on the source of data generation.
-Following are the five modules currently available for users:
+Following are the five modules currently made available:

 - hosp - Hospital-level data for patients, including labs, microbiology, and electronic medication administration records.